CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

  ![](img/SDEnScreenshot_1.png)

 When you open the application your might encounter an error message.
-In this case, click on more info and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietokniikan keskus Oy) and then click on _Run anyway_.
+In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietokniikan keskus Oy) and then click on _Run anyway_.

  ![](img/SDEnScreenshot_2.png)